Ergodic properties of partially hyperbolic diffeomorphisms with topological neutral center: Introduction

-The $K$-property is already much stronger than ergodicity and in \cite{OW} using the hyperbolic structure and Ornstein theory, D. Ornstein and B. Weiss proved that geodesic flows in compact surfaces with negative curvature are actually Bernoulli, which is far stronger than ergodicity.
+Being a $K$-system is already much stronger than ergodicity and in \cite{OW} using the hyperbolic structure and Ornstein theory, D. Ornstein and B. Weiss proved that geodesic flows in compact surfaces with negative curvature are actually Bernoulli, which is far stronger than ergodicity.
 The strategy stablished in \cite{OW} was pushed forward by several other authors and for much more general contexts such as: volume-preserving non-uniformly hyperbolic diffeomorphisms \cite{YP3}, non-uniformly hyperbolic singular maps and flows \cite{CH}, partially hyperbolic derived from Anosov diffeomorphisms \cite{PTV2}.
 In all the cases where uniform or non-uniform hyperbolicity is present, the central roles are played by the absolute continuity of stable and unstable foliations, transversality, the $K$-property and the uniform contraction and expansion of the stable and unstable foliations respectively.
+For more details on the main arguments used to extend the Kolmogorov to obtain the Bernoulli property we refer the reader to \cite{PVBook}.